m-spangenberg/interview-project/README.md

 ## Evaluation

 So below is my interpretation, or understanding of the evaluation criteria for this project.
-With so much going on in such a short space of time, it was hard for me to reference every single point in this list, but I made a concious effort to at least hit the broad strokes.
+With so much going on in such a short space of time, it was hard for me to reference every single point in this list, but I made a conscious effort to at least hit the broad strokes.

 * **Code Reusability**
   * How modular is the codebase and can portions of it be reused easily?